w3f/polkadot-wiki/docs/general/ledger.md

 :::info Signature error message

-If you have already connected your device, but an error message appears before signing a transaction, make sure you have opened the Polkadot application on your Ledger Nano device.
-Visit [this support page](https://support.polkadot.network/support/solutions/articles/65000181994) for more information about signing transactions using your ledger.
+If you have already connected your device, but an error message appears before signing a transaction, make sure you have opened the
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} application on your Ledger Nano device.
+Visit
+[this support page](https://support.polkadot.network/support/solutions/articles/65000181994) for more information about signing transactions using your ledger.